tommasomoretti/nameless-analytics/README.md

 - Google Consent Mode installed on a website
 - A Client-Side Google Tag Manager container installed on a website
 - A Server-Side Google Tag Manager container hosted on App Engine or Cloud Run mapped to a custom domain name
-- A Google BigQuery project
+- A Google BigQuery dataset
+- A Google Firestore database

 ### How to set up